django-games/cgj2021/README.md

 A game by Django Games for 2021's edition of the Caracas Game Jam (official site for the Global Game Jam), built in Godot.

+## License

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## List of Assets

 * Handwritten font used in intro and outro: [Scriptina](https://www.1001fonts.com/scriptina-font.html).